jmullan/Gallery2-integration/gallery2/phpnuke/html/Readme.txt

 The Gallery2 Main Settings:
 ---------------------------

-For now, it only allow you to control the sidebar:
+As of this writing, it only allows you to control the sidebar:
 The show sidebar checkbox allows you to remove the leftsidebar from the main Gallery2 display.
-Instead you can display it inside a standard phpnuke block. (install the G2_Sidebar block to get it)
+If you leave this unchecked, you can display it inside a standard PHPNuke block. (install the G2_Sidebar block to get it)

 -6-

 Export Users to Gallery2:
 -------------------------

-It will export all your phpnuke users and create them a G2 account if they have not.
+This will export all your PHPNuke users and create them a G2 account if they do not have one.
-The first phpnuke admin account will also be mapped to the G2 admin account.
+The first PHPNuke admin account will also be mapped to the G2 admin account.
-Since if you're logged as an admin in phpnuke, you will also been logged as the admin in G2 regardless of your phpnuke normal user login.
+Therefore, if you're logged as an admin in PHPNuke, you will also been logged as the admin in G2 regardless of your PHPNuke normal user login.
-No group mapping is done for now...
-It will come up for a next release.
+No group mapping is done for now....It will come in a future release.
-The export user is split in multiple pages which allows a maximum export of 100 users by page: It prevents error during large database export.
+The export user is split in multiple pages which allows a maximum export of 100 users per page, preventing errors during large database export.

 The dynamic addition of users now works:
-It means everytime a new users will register your phpnuke portal, at his first G2 visit, an account will be created for him.
+Everytime a new user registers on your PHPNuke portal, on their first G2 visit, an account will be created for him.

 -7-